 Django’s object-relational mapping (ORM) is compatible with a number of popular databases, but its key feature is that it allows developers to work with several databases at once.
 Moreover, Django makes it possible to migrate from one database to another and perform common operations without having to write much additional code.

 There’s a large community around Django, with more enthusiasts joining every day.
 They constantly update and improve components of the framework while also developing new libraries to solve issues that professionals often face when developing web applications.

-If you would like to stay updated on our new case studies and see more projects we’ve developed using Python and Django, visit the SteelKiwi projects page or follow us on social media.
+If you’d like to stay updated on our new case studies and see more projects we’ve developed using Python and Django, visit the SteelKiwi projects page or follow us on social media.
 To outsource Python development to us, contact one of our sales representatives.
 You may also find Python programmer jobs with Jooble.